nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Finds a schedule while all schedules are being shown

    1. Prerequisites: List all schedules using the `list-s` command.
-At least 1 existing schedules in the list.
+At least 1 existing schedule in the list.

    2. Test case: `find-s John`<br>
       Expected: All schedules with tutor names containing the searched keyword are listed.
 Number of schedules with